 Events cancellation policy - special terms during Covid-19

-If you should have to cancel your registration, a notification in writing should be sent to [email protected] Please make sure you state the name of the conference/event in the subject line of your email.
+If you must cancel your registration, a written notification should be sent to [email protected] Please state the name of the conference/event in the subject line of your email.

-- We will give a refund of 85% for cancellations received 14 days before the event's start.
+- We will refund 85% for cancellations received 14 days before the event's start.

-- We will give a refund of 50% for cancellations received seven days before the event start.
+- We will refund 50% for cancellations received seven days before the event starts.

-- We will give a refund of 25% for cancellations received two days before the event start.
+- We will refund 25% for cancellations received two days before the event starts.

-You are allowed to send a colleague in your place.
+You are allowed to send a colleague to your place.